cjrh/aiomsg/DESIGN.md

   send from a different thread than you receive on.
 (No callback receive API — kept consistent with the rest of the family and the reference's "no callback handlers" ergonomic.)
-- Internals: a central broker thread plus **one thread per connection** that interleaves reading and writing, communicating via `std::sync::mpsc`.
-The single-thread-per-connection model (rather than separate reader/writer threads) is required because a TLS connection is one stateful object that cannot be split across two threads; the thread sets a short socket read timeout and, each loop, drains the outbound queue, heartbeats if idle, then reads via a partial-read-safe `FrameDecoder`.
-Plain TCP uses the same path.
-- **Trade-off (accepted):** an outbound message sent while a connection is otherwise idle waits up to one poll interval (`POLL_INTERVAL`, 50 ms).
-This is intrinsic to blocking threads + a non-splittable TLS stream — eliminating it needs a readiness reactor (async, or `mio`), which would defeat the crate's "no async runtime" purpose.
-See §10.
+- Internals: a central broker thread plus a **reader thread + writer thread per connection**, communicating via `std::sync::mpsc`.
+This gives zero-latency duplex (the writer sends the instant the broker queues a frame) for both plain TCP and TLS.
+A rustls connection can't be split across two threads, so the TLS path shares the rustls `Connection` behind a short-lived mutex while doing the blocking socket I/O on a `try_clone`d fd ("separate socket I/O from TLS state").
+The full rationale and the rejected alternatives (a polling loop; a hand-rolled epoll reactor; a `block_on`-over-async wrapper) are written up in `rust-lib-sync/docs/threading-and-tls.md`.
 - **Independent** of the async crate — it reimplements the (simple) framing and envelope logic itself; no shared core crate, and explicitly **not** a `block_on` wrapper over `rust-lib-async`.